 Along with straps, binders, and winches, drivers should have an ample supply of corner and edge protectors.
 Remember that even vinyl tarps can get brittle in cold temperatures.
 Where corner and edge protectors may not be necessary during the warmer temperatures of summer, they could make a real difference in protecting your tarps once temperatures drop.

 Having the correct rubber bungee straps for the Winter is also important.
 In warmer climates, synthetic EPDM bungees perform better.
 However, they can become brittle and actually snap in colder weather.
 For the cold weather, make sure you have a supply of natural rubber bungee straps, as they are better suited for Winter.

 8 Steps to Ensure Your Truck is Winterized or Not!

 Ensure your truck is winterized or not with these 8 simple steps.

 Cold weather can cause your tire pressure to go down below their recommended PSI.
 This can lead to lower fuel mileage and increased wear and tear.

 Winter conditions drain your truck’s battery faster, so ensure it’s fully charged.

 Ensure your truck coolant has a proper freeze level and inspect all your belts and radiator hoses.

 Hydrocarbons in your diesel fuel can actually freeze in the winter.
-Its crucial to choose fuel that is optimized for the winter and add in anti-gel additives each time you fuel up.
+It’s crucial to choose a fuel that is optimized for the winter and add anti-gel additives each time you fuel up.

 Your truck’s air dryer ensures water does not enter your brake lines.
 Ensure it works before hitting the road.